Client Onboarding for Professional Services

 Client Onboarding Process for a Marketing Agency

 Marketing agencies, while trying to strike the balance between art and science, already have their work cut out.
-To get your new clients set up properly, you’ll want to follow a concise and clear-cut process that covers all the bases.
+To scale, and get your new clients set up properly, you’ll want to follow a concise and clear-cut process that covers all the bases.
 What do you include in your welcome package?
 What questions should you ask in the questionnaire?
 This guide will answer these questions so you can concentrate on getting the best results for your clients and leave the details to us.

 This checklist is a watertight guide to the process of introducing yourself to new clients, conducting meetings and leaving the best possible impression.